 32 In this case, the Constitutional Court of the Republic of Slovenia used the provision of paragraph 2 of Article 15 of the ratified International Covenant on Civil and Political Rights, as already quoted in the Explanation of the Decision by this Senate.
 At the time the judgment by the Constitutional Court of the Republic of Slovenia was issued, the European Convention for the Protection of Human Rights and Fundamental Freedoms was not yet ratified and nevertheless, the Constitutional Court of the Republic of Slovenia invoked the suitable formulation and logically the same provisions as in paragraph 3 of Article 7 of this Convention.
 The Constitutional Court of the Republic of Slovenia explicitly stated in point 20 of the Explanation that the aforementioned provision of the ratified international treaty (referring to the provision of paragraph 2, Article 15 of the International Covenant…) are binding on Slovenia in accordance with Article 8 of its Constitution, and the general principles of law invoked in the ratified treaty as interpreted here by this Senate prohibit retroactive proscription of all other offences which are not the subject of the quoted international treaties.
 Therefore, it can be concluded that in some cases, as assessed by this Senate, including the alleged criminal offence, an exception to the principle of legality or a prohibition of retroactivity as described in the ratified international treaties may be considered permissible.

-Although Slovenian criminal law recognised ‘crimes against humanity’ as a separate category at the time of the massacre, the national interpretation at that time followed the well-known Nuremberg limitation, requiring a temporal link with armed conflict.
+Although Slovenian criminal law recognized ‘crimes against humanity’ as a separate category at the time of the massacre, the national interpretation at that time followed the well-known Nuremberg limitation, requiring a temporal link with armed conflict.
 The application of the Criminal Code (as amended in 2004), which had abolished the limitation, therefore implied an expansion to the detriment of the accused, which would normally be precluded by the prohibition of retroactive application.
 The court had to rely on Articles 7(2) of the European Convention on Human Rights and 15(2) of the International Covenant on Civil and Political Rights which allowed an exception to such a prohibition if a trial and conviction could be predicated on ‘general principles of international law recognized by all civilized nations’.

 Erdal (Fehriye) v Council of Ministers (Ministerraad), Decision, Decision No 73/2005, ILDC 9 (BE 2005), 20th April 2005, Belgium; Constitutional Court

-Belgium had refused the Turkish request for extradition of Fehriye Edral, whose surrender was asked on the charge of possession of illegal arms, invoking the political offence exception.
+Belgium had refused the Turkish request for extradition of Fehriye Erdal, whose surrender was sought on the charge of possession of illegal arms, invoking the political offence exception.
 Alternatively, Belgium sought to prosecute Mrs Erdal for offences, mentioned in Article 2 of the European Convention on the Suppression of Terrorism, but the courts lacked the necessary—extraterritorial—jurisdiction.
-In order to remove that obstacle, the Belgian legislature adopted an Act granting the Belgian courts jurisdiction over the acts listed in Article 2, (Act of 13 March 2003), introducing Article 10 6º into the Preliminary Title of the Code of Criminal Procedure.
+In order to remove that obstacle, the Belgian legislature adopted an Act granting the Belgian courts jurisdiction over the acts listed in Article 2 (Act of 13 March 2003), introducing Article 10(6) into the Preliminary Title of the Code of Criminal Procedure.
 By Article 379 of the Act of 22 December 2003, the legislature further declared Article 10 (6) applicable to facts committed before its entry into force.
 The Act of 13 March 2003 became popularly known as the ‘Erdal Act’, because it had been adopted with a view to establishing jurisdiction over Erdal’s offences committed in Turkey.
 Erdal filed an action for annulment of the Erdal Act with the Constitutional Court, arguing that Article 379 violated the principle of non-retroactivity of criminal law.